BeamMP/Docs/docs/en/support/player-faq.md

 ## How do I get early access?

-Early access (including the purple nametag and other benefits) can be obtained by supporting us financially on [Patreon](https://patreon.com/BeamMP) or boosting the Discord Server.
-(Last option gives you +4 Server keys in addition to other in-game benefits).
+Early access (including the purple nametag and other benefits) can be obtained by supporting us financially on [Patreon](https://patreon.com/BeamMP) by buying a tier, donating, or by boosting the Discord Server.
+Donating **x** amount US$ = **x** additional server key(s) including EA benefits.
+Boosting gives you +4 Server keys in addition to EA benefits.

 ## I subscribed on Patreon.
 How do I get my perks?